prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 .. parsed-literal::

     @> The atoms supplied to calcChannels contain protein atoms only.
-   @> WARNING structure has no hydrogens and inner_radius=0.90 is below 1.2 Å: the space left by the missing H is then wide enough for the probe to pass, and channels will be found through interstices that do not exist in the real protein (their number can rise several-fold).
-Either add hydrogens, or raise inner_radius to 1.2 Å or more, where protonated and unprotonated structures give the same channels.
-   @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 Å in 0.27s.
+    @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 Å in 0.17s.
-   @> Delaunay tessellation of 23638 points constructed in 0.86s.
+    @> Delaunay tessellation of 23638 points constructed in 0.78s.
-   @> Surface and inner simplices filtered in 1.38s.
+    @> Surface and inner simplices filtered in 1.63s.
-   @> Surface cavities: 205 found, 5 deeper than min_depth=5.0 Å and searched for channels, in 0.29s.
+    @> Cavities: 129 found, 7 deeper than min_depth=5.0 Å and searched for channels, in 0.30s.
-   @> Chambers (probe 1.40 Å): 2 of the 5 searched cavities have them; the other 3 are searched whole.
+    @> Chambers (probe 1.40 Å): 6 of the 7 searched cavities have them; the other 4 are searched whole.
-   @>     cavity 0: 41 chambers, 21 of them qualify as sites, the 20 largest seeded (max_seeds=20).
+    @>     cavity 0: 10 chambers, 2 of them seeded.
+    @>     cavity 1: 1 chamber, none of them deep and large enough to seed; searched whole.
-   @>     cavity 1: 1 chamber, seeded.
+    @>     cavity 2: 1 chamber, seeded.
+    @>     cavity 3: 1 chamber, none of them deep and large enough to seed; searched whole.
+    @>     cavity 4: 3 chambers, 1 of them seeded.
+    @>     cavity 5: 1 chamber, none of them deep and large enough to seed; searched whole.
-   @> 24 search sites (sp) in 0.12s: one per seeded chamber, one per cavity searched whole.
+    @> 8 search sites (sp) in 0.06s: one per seeded chamber, one per cavity searched whole.
-   @> Channel search (Dijkstra) over 24 search sites in 5 cavities completed in 3.29s.
+    @> Channel search (Dijkstra) over 8 search sites in 7 cavities completed in 0.21s.
-   @> Found 55 channels and 16 links (a link joins a deep chamber to a shallower one and never reaches the surface).
+    @> Found 9 channels.
     @> Search sites (sp), the void each search ran from, largest first; sp<n> tags every channel, link and output file:
-   @>     site  void                     volume [Å³]  depth [Å]  channels  links
+    @>     site  start_point [Å]              void                   volume [Å³]  depth [Å]  channels  links
-   @>     sp0   cavity 0, chamber 1/20          4634       14.9        19      -
+    @>     sp0   [-17.336, -19.734, -11.982]  cavity 0, chamber 1/2         4701       14.9         3      -
-   @>     sp1   cavity 2, whole                  392        5.8         1      -
+    @>     sp1   [-9.260, -31.344, -5.479]    cavity 1, whole               1410        5.0         1      -
-   @>     sp2   cavity 3, whole                  287        5.6         1      -
+    @>     sp2   [-27.710, -17.308, -22.652]  cavity 3, whole                359        5.0         1      -
-   @>     sp3   cavity 0, chamber 2/20           199        6.9         2      -
+    @>     sp3   [-15.652, -41.491, -12.372]  cavity 5, whole                256        5.6         1      -
-   @>     sp4   cavity 4, whole                  169        7.3         2      -
+    @>     sp4   [-13.208, -37.795, -3.550]   cavity 6, whole                247        5.0         1      -
-   @>     sp5   cavity 0, chamber 3/20           123       10.4         -      1  -> sp0
+    @>     sp5   [-25.439, -42.211, -10.996]  cavity 2, chamber 1/1          199        6.9         -      -  sealed
-   @>     sp6   cavity 0, chamber 4/20           121       20.0         -      2  -> sp8, sp22
-   @>     sp7   cavity 0, chamber 5/20           116        5.1         2      -
+    @>     sp6   [-26.621, -29.554, -20.717]  cavity 0, chamber 2/2          116        5.1         1      -
-   @>     sp8   cavity 0, chamber 6/20           107       15.3         -      2  -> sp22, sp23
-   @>     sp9   cavity 0, chamber 7/20            83       13.9         2      1  -> sp0
-   @>     sp10  cavity 1, chamber 1/1             53        7.2         2      -
-   @>     sp11  cavity 0, chamber 8/20            50        5.1         1      -
+    @>     sp7   [-27.498, -24.585, 0.741]    cavity 4, chamber 1/1           50        9.3         1      -
-   @>     sp12  cavity 0, chamber 9/20            50        6.8         2      -
-   @>     sp13  cavity 0, chamber 10/20           50        5.5         3      -
-   @>     sp14  cavity 0, chamber 11/20           49        9.7         3      -
-   @>     sp15  cavity 0, chamber 12/20           47       13.9         -      1  -> sp0
-   @>     sp16  cavity 0, chamber 13/20           47       15.5         2      3  -> sp8, sp9, sp0
-   @>     sp17  cavity 0, chamber 14/20           46        9.1         1      1  -> sp0
-   @>     sp18  cavity 0, chamber 15/20           43        6.2         1      -
-   @>     sp19  cavity 0, chamber 16/20           42       11.9         4      3  -> sp23, sp14, sp0
-   @>     sp20  cavity 0, chamber 17/20           41        9.9         2      1  -> sp0
-   @>     sp21  cavity 0, chamber 18/20           39        7.3         -      -  sealed
-   @>     sp22  cavity 0, chamber 19/20           39        8.4         1      1  -> sp23
-   @>     sp23  cavity 0, chamber 20/20           39        5.6         4      -
     @>     (site volumes measure the void itself and are not on the swept-sphere scale of the channel volumes)
-   @> The 1 site marked sealed above report neither a channel nor a link: every route out of them is narrower than bottleneck=0.90 Å. Lower it to see how they connect.
+    @> The 1 site marked sealed above report neither a channel nor a link: no route out of them survived - either narrower than bottleneck=1.20 Å, or dropped as a duplicate of a shallower site's, or the v
-   @> Saving 55 channels to channels_1tqn_ALL.pdb and 16 links to channels_1tqn_ALL_links.pdb.
+    @> Saving 9 channels to channels_1tqn_ALL.pdb.
-   @> Channel calculation completed in 6.58s.
+    @> Channel calculation completed in 3.09s.

 .. ipython:: python